copenlu/stat-nlp-book/README.md

 To import the stat-nlp-book project to IntelliJ:

 1. Open IntelliJ
-2. Import Project and select the stat-nlp-book directory
+2. Select *Import Project* and select the stat-nlp-book directory
-3. Select Import project from external module and SBT under it
+3. Select *Import project from external module* and SBT under it
+4. Select ok with the default settings for the next widnows

 ## Contact your TAs